-If you're not concerned with each guest having a wrap, use throw blankets to enhance group lounge areas at cocktail hour.
-As this winter wedding in Washington, D.C., the couple draped cable-knit blankets over cozy couches, inviting guests to settle in and get to know one another.
+Use throw blankets to enhance group lounge areas at cocktail hour.
+At this at-home wedding in Grand Rapids, Michigan, the couple draped blankets over cozy couches, inviting guests to settle in and get to know one another.

 Looking to take this idea to the next level?
 Make like this couple and create a seating chart out of a throw blanket.
 This couple wrote their seating chart in script on a linen sheet and draped it over a plush couch.